methylation

 How this looks in your DNA report

 GenoSight's Nutrition report shows your C677T and A1298C calls alongside five other methylation SNPs (MTRR, MTR, BHMT, AHCY, COMT).
-The combination matters more than any single variant — TT homozygous on C677T with optimal B12 and B6 intake often runs lower homocysteine than CT heterozygous with poor B12 status.
-The synthesis pulls your genotype, your reported supplement stack, and your goals into one paragraph that explains what your variant profile means for you specifically — rather than a generic gene-by-gene table you'd have to interpret yourself.
+The combination matters more than any single variant in the literature.
+The synthesis pulls your genotype, your reported supplement stack, and your stated goals into one paragraph that describes what the literature says about your variant profile in context — rather than a generic gene-by-gene table you'd have to interpret yourself.
+The output is educational, not a substitute for a clinical consultation.

 Worth knowing first: a consumer chip array can read these variants directly, but it can't catch every clinically-relevant variant in the genome — so a clean MTHFR result doesn't rule out other methylation-pathway concerns that need a clinical-grade panel.